 Is it safe?

 Very.
-It is based on the same security protocols that the banks and financial institutions use and it keeps evolving.
+It is based on the same security protocols that banks and financial institutions use, and it is evolving continuously.

 Why move to the cloud?